allench119/UofT-Course-Timetable-API/README.md

 ##Query all the courses a department provides (/departmentCode)
-if you want to query all the course data from a specific department, please use the standard abbreviation. for example:
+if you want to query all the course data from a specific department, please use the standard abbreviation. (csc for computer science, mus for music, eco for economics ...)

-use csc for computer science

-mus for music

-eco for economics

 *you can find the abbreviations at http://www.artsandscience.utoronto.ca/ofr/timetable/winter/